 A TimeEvent te specifies the time of occurrence d relative to a starting time.
 The latter is specified when a state, which accepts the time event, is entered.

-A SignalEvent se is associated with a signal sig, whose data are described by its attributes and is occurred if sig is received by a component, which is an active UML class.
+A SignalEvent se is associated with a signal sig, whose data are described by its attributes and occurrs if sig is received by a component, which is an active UML class.

-A ChangeEvent che is associated with a boolean ex- pression ex(che) written in ActLang. che is emitted if ex(che) changes from true (false) to false (true).
+A ChangeEvent che is associated with a boolean ex- pression ex(che) written in ActLang. che is emitted if ex(che) changes from true to false or vice versa.

-A CallEvent ce is associated with an operation op(ce). ce is emitted if there is a call to op(ce).
+A CallEvent ce is associated with an operation op(ce). ce is emitted if there is a call to op.

 Suppose that for each vertex v ∈ V , its incoming and outgoing transition lists are extracted by Tins(v) and Touts(v), respectively.
 If v.kind = conc, suppose regions(v) is the region set contained by v.